NetickNetworking/NetickDocumentation/articles/lag-compensation.md

 ## Fetching a Rewound Hit Shape Pose

-If you need the exact pose a `HitShape` had from a given player's perspective - for hit FX that align with the rewound hitbox, debug gizmos, etc. - use `FetchHitShapePosAndRot`:
+If you need the exact pose a `HitShape` had from a given player's perspective - use `FetchHitShapePosAndRot`:

 ```csharp
 Sandbox.FetchHitShapePosAndRot(